xhvogli15/MMS/README.md

 Thus, it would be easier for both the doctor and the patient to keep track and be aware of medical history (anamnesis).

+There will be also an online chat in order for the patients to communicate with the doctors in case they have any emergencies or questions.